yracine/device-type.myautomatic/README.md

 b) Go to https://developer.automatic.com/my-apps

-c) Create a new app and name it "SmartThings"
+c) Create a new app with the name of your choice.

 d) Copy and paste your Automatic client id to the MyAutomaticServiceMgr smartapp at the bottom of the file where "insert Automatic Public Key here!" is indicated